tyrjo/r-timesheet-extended/manager-view/README.md

 ## Development Notes

-* Approval status (and who/when) is saved in a preference where the key is the week start and the user OID.
+* Approval status (and who/when) is saved in a preference where the key is the week start and the user OID and the number of millisconds since 1970.
+(rally.technicalservices.timesheet.status.2016-01-03.1127100000033.1453440772000)
+* A preference is saved for each approval/unapproval so that we can audit approvals and re-openings.

 ### First Load